avaraline/Avara/README.md

 `build/Avara`

-This port has been tested on recent versions of MacOS, Windows, and various flavors of Linux.
+This port has been tested on recent versions of MacOS, Windows 10, and various flavors of Linux.
 If you encounter a problem building, feel free to submit an issue, or ideally a pull request!

-Note that to build on Windows, you must install [MSYS2](https://www.msys2.org/).
-You can then get the dependencies for building by running the following in an MSYS2 Mingw64 terminal: `pacman --noconfirm --needed -Syuu zip mingw-w64-x86_64-SDL2 mingw-w64-x86_64-SDL2_net mingw-w64-x86_64-clang mingw-w64-x86_64-glbinding mingw-w64-x86_64-glew make`

 To create a signed app bundle on macos, you can use `make macapp SIGNING_ID=yourid`.